This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 10. DBT: Democratization of Welfare Delivery

-Direct benefit transfers send subsidies straight into bank accounts, bypassing middlemen.
+Direct Benefit Transfers send subsidies straight into bank accounts.

 Direct Benefit Transfer (DBT), combined with Aadhaar and bank accounts, allows subsidies and welfare payments to flow directly to citizens.
 Leakages shrink, ghost beneficiaries are removed and citizens gain more control over when and how they use funds.